A time-nonlocal multiphysics finite element method with Crank-Nicolson scheme for poroelasticity model with secondary consolidation: Introduction

 In environmental science, rocks surrounding nuclear waste geological repositories undergo creep deformation under long-term thermal-hydro-mechanical coupling effects \cite{Nelenne2021,Bear2010}.
 The secondary consolidation effect also affects the long-term performance and remediation efficiency of soil remediation materials \cite{HeGe2022,Murad1996}.

-In summary, the poroelastic secondary consolidation model has wide application value in many important fields.
-Therefore, conducting in-depth theoretical research on poroelastic models and constructing efficient and robust numerical methods has become a research hotspot in scientific computing.
+In summary, the poroelasticity model with secondary consolidation has wide application value in many important fields.
+Therefore, conducting in-depth theoretical research on poroelastic models and constructing efficient and robust numerical methods have become a research hotspot in scientific computing.

-In the paper, we consider the following poroelastic model with secondary consolidation:
+In this paper, we consider the following poroelasticity model with secondary consolidation:

 where

 The corresponding initial and boundary conditions are:

 We remark that \eqref{chapt4-1.1} is the momentum balance equations for the displacement of the medium and \eqref{chapt4-1.2} is the mass balance equation for the pressure distribution.